Local Regulations

 - Demolition Permit: Required to legally commence demolition activities.

-- Waste Disposal Manifest: Tracks the disposal of debris and hazardous materials to ensure compliance with local and state regulations.
+- Waste Disposal Receipts: Documentation showing proper disposal of debris and compliance with waste regulations.

 Inspection Process

-- Final Site Inspection: After cleanup, conduct a final inspection to ensure all debris has been properly disposed of and the site is safe for future use.
+- Final Inspection: Perform a final inspection post-demolition to ensure all debris has been removed and the site is in compliance with local regulations.